LiteLDev/LegacyScriptEngine/docs/apis/GameAPI/Player.md

 - Return value: Whether the delete was successful or not.
 - Return value type: `Boolean`

-Using this API, you can operate offline player`s nbt.
+Using this API, you can delete saved offline player nbt data by UUID.

+#### Get All Saved Player UUIDs

+`mc.getAllPlayerUuids([isOnlineMode])`

+- Parameters:
+    - isOnlineMode : `Boolean` (Optional parameter)
+      `true` returns UUIDs of players who logged in with a Microsoft account; `false` returns UUIDs of offline mode players, default is `false`.
+- Return value: List of saved player UUID strings.
+- Return value type: `Array<String,String,...>`

 #### Add a Tag for the Player